June Blooms

 Blooming in mid to late May, false indigo features tall spikes of pea-like flowers with blooms that come in shades of blue, white, yellow, pink, and purple.
 These upright perennials resemble lupine, and the plants grow along woodland edges, thickets, and streambanks from Pennsylvania south to North Carolina and Tennessee.

-Location(s): The Secret Garden
+Location(s): Secret Garden and The Ramble

 Dark pink peonies in bloom in the Lawn Garden.